herbermqh/LunarVim/README.md

 # Folds
   <!-- {{{1 -->
+- zz Toggle a fold at the cursor.
 - za Toggle a fold at the cursor.
 - zo Opens folds.
 - zc Closes fold.